junbolian/junbolian.github.io/contents/publications.md

 ### Research Fund

-- **National College Students Innovation and Entrepreneurship Training, 2023-2024, Completed** **Grant No**: 202310341080X
+- **National College Students Innovation and Entrepreneurship Training**, 2023-2024, Completed **Grant No**: 202310341080X
   **Topic:** Research on early mold detection method of Chinese herbal medicine based on algorithm optimization of multi-AI collaborative model

-- **College Student Research Programme of Zhejiang Province, 2023-2024, Completed** **Grant No**: 2023R412012
+- **College Student Research Programme of Zhejiang Province**, 2023-2024, Completed **Grant No**: 2023R412012
   **Topic:** Construction of visualized AI technology system and its application in quality inspection of Chinese herbal medicines